 - To find a friend in you.
 As a father, it is your responsibility to discipline your son and build their character, but your responsibility must not overshadow your love for him.
 While disciplining him, you must also assure your son that you could be his best friend, and he can share anything with you.

 - The true definition of masculinity.
 Whenever he is facing a tough situation, lend a shoulder, listen patiently, and assure him it is okay to feel sad and even shed a tear or two.
 By doing so, you are teaching him that expressing his deep feelings won’t make him less of a man.

 Some fathers find it difficult to express love in exorbitant ways, but a father’s love is like the air – invisible, yet essential.
-Whereas boys often bond to their mothers right from his birth, a sons’ relationships with their fathers more commonly evolve and change over time.
+Whereas boys often bond with their mothers right from their birth, a son’s relationship and companionship with his father more commonly evolve and change over time.